Indus River System Authority Releases 29,500 Cusecs Water - UrduPoint

 Indus River System Authority Releases 29,500 Cusecs Water

+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jan, 2020 ) :The Indus River System Authority (IRSA) Saturday released 29,500 cusecs water from various rim stations with an inflow of 43,100 cusecs.

-According to the data released by IRSA, the water level in the Indus River at Tarbela Dam was 1477.17 feet, which was 91.17 feet higher than its dead level of 1,386 feet.
-Water inflow in the dam was recorded as 17,100 cusecs and outflow as 8,000 cusecs.
+According to the data released by IRSA, the water level in the Indus River at Tarbela Dam was 1478.26 feet, which was 92.26 feet higher than its dead level of 1,386 feet.
+The water inflow in the dam was recorded as 16,500 cusecs and outflow as 8,000 cusecs.

 The water level in the Jhelum River at Mangla Dam was 1176.

-Similarly from the Kabul River, 6,200 cusecs of water was released at Nowshera and 9,300 cusecs from the Chenab River at Marala.
+Similarly, from the Kabul River, 6,400 cusecs of water was released at Nowshera and 9,100 cusecs from the Chenab River at Marala.